Unreleased

 • Django 4.0 is no longer supported.
 It is no longer supported upstream and most distributions provide a newer version.

 • Django 3.2 and 4.1 are no longer supported.
-Bother releases are no longer supported upstream and most distributions provide a newer version.
+Both releases are no longer supported upstream and most distributions provide a newer version.

 • Python 3.8 is no longer supported.
 It is no longer supported upstream and most distributions provide a newer version.